AutoGPTQ/AutoGPTQ/README.md

 ## Installation

 ### Quick Installation
-You can install the latest stable release of AutoGPTQ from pip with pre-built wheels compatible with PyTorch 2.0.1:
+You can install the latest stable release of AutoGPTQ from pip with pre-built wheels compatible with PyTorch 2.1 and PyTorch nightly:

-* For CUDA 11.7: `pip install auto-gptq`
+* For CUDA 12.1: `pip install auto-gptq`
 * For CUDA 11.8: `pip install auto-gptq --extra-index-url https://huggingface.github.io/autogptq-index/whl/cu118/`
-* For RoCm 5.4.2: `pip install auto-gptq --extra-index-url https://huggingface.github.io/autogptq-index/whl/rocm542/`
+* For RoCm 5.6.1: `pip install auto-gptq --extra-index-url https://huggingface.github.io/autogptq-index/whl/rocm561/`

-**Warning:** These wheels are not expected to work on PyTorch nightly.
-Please install AutoGPTQ from source when using PyTorch nightly.
+* For RoCm 5.7.1: `pip install auto-gptq --extra-index-url https://huggingface.github.io/autogptq-index/whl/rocm571/`

 AutoGPTQ can be installed with the Triton dependency with `pip install auto-gptq[triton]` in order to be able to use the Triton backend (currently only supports linux, no 3-bits quantization).